 Your dream log home isn't that far off.
 Proper application of log stain samples is the only way to make sure you get the color you want the first time.
-Case and point, this beautiful log home in Washington state stained with Sashco's Transformation Log & Timber stain.
+Case in point, this beautiful log home in Washington state stained with Sashco's Transformation Log & Timber stain.
 Shopping from a log stain color chart is a bit like shopping from a catalog.
 What if it doesn't look like the picture?
 Can I return it if I don't like it?

 Different Types of Wood